Real or fake?: how to choose an eco-friendly Christmas tree

 - Choose a local supplier.
 This means your tree won’t have travelled far to get to you, and it won’t have racked up a big carbon footprint during its transport.

-You might be wondering: so which actually is the most eco-friendly Christmas tree?
+You might be wondering: what is the most eco-friendly Christmas tree?
 Here at OVO, we recommend renting a locally-grown tree above all else.

 With a rented Christmas tree, it’s possible to have your (Christmas) cake and eat it too!
 You can enjoy the classic tradition of setting up and decorating a tree like you’ve always done.
 But, this time, there’s a more sustainable twist: